 5. Wind River – Taylor Sheridan (Sicario, Hell or High Water) has emerged as one of the more interesting writers in recent years.
 He tells genre tales that exist on the outskirts of American soil.
 His newest film, set in the snowy mountains of Wyoming, is a whodunnit about a Native American teenager whose body is found on a reservation.
 Elizabeth Olson is the FBI agent who teams up with Jeremy Renner’s local frontiersman, Cory Lambert.
-It’s a film that intends to make us aware of Native American women who go missing, yet it doesn’t have any central Native American characters… As a piece of genre filmmaking it’s an icy slow-burn with a gut punching final act.
+It’s a film that intends to make us aware of Native American women who go missing, yet it doesn’t have a central female Native American character.
+I don’t know if that’s a totally fair critique but I noticed it while watching.
+As a piece of genre filmmaking it’s an icy slow-burn with a gut punching final act.
 While often engaging, Sheridan’s first directing effort ends up limiting his own material (it feels like a well done CSI episode), and is the weakest of his three films.
-It’s problematic, but it’s a solidly made/well acted thriller about humanity existing on the edge of society and in the heart of nature.
+It’s a solidly made/well acted thriller about humanity existing on the edge of society and in the heart of nature.
 (B-) Rent it for Thanksgiving.
 Just like Hell or High Water, it’s a helluva good “Dad movie”

 4. Logan Lucky – Steven Soderbergh returns from retirement with the exact sort of film that you’d expect him to return with — that is to say it’s completely unexpected.
 This southern hick heist film stars Adam Driver, Channing Tatum, and Daniel Craig as rednecks who plan to steal from a Nascar racetrack.
 It’s a hoot!
 Soderbergh is an economic and efficient filmmaker.
 Here his talent is in service of a lively but hollow caper that spends all of its fuel on the parts of a heist you wouldn’t expect.
 A solid Ocean’s 11 sequel that wins the award for “most pretty good” film of the summer.
 Grade: (B-) Rent it with a few beers.

 3. A Ghost Story (Technically a July release but I saw it in August) – Casey Affleck plays a husband and ghost who haunts his now widowed wife, played by Rooney Mara.
 A formally adventurous film about love, loss, and what happens after death.
 Few films this small are so ambitious and even fewer begin to evoke and answer such big questions.
 Almost like a silent film at times, David Lowery has crafted a near-great science fiction-esque tale about the places, moments, and people that bind us to eternity (La Jetée comes to mind).
-I found its focus on moving-on a bit too narrow (I wish it was almost entirely silent and more opaque), but this is often an emotionally stirring film.
+I found its focus on moving-on a bit too narrow (I wish it was almost entirely silent and more opaque), and there’s an extremely “sundancy” party scene that spells out the film’s themes, but this is often an emotionally stirring film.
 Grade: (B+) Rent it and have a discussion over wine.